 - __utma (own): Cookie used to calculate statistics of new and recurring visitors.
 Duration 2 years.

-- __utmz (own): Cookie used to identify the source of traffic to the site.
+- __utmz (own): Cookie used to identify the source of the traffic to the site.
 Duration 2 years

 - ockham_state (own).
 Cookie used to save the session data and the contents of the cart.
 Duration 2 hours